pphator/cvints/README.md

 ### Model

-You can define model using training/validation data, test data and results on test data.
+You can define model using model meta-data like input images size, post-processing methods, etc

+### Processing results

+Store model processing results with useful images info to chose post-processing methods to complete and evaluate your model

+### Metrics

+Chose some existed metrics for you Task, or implement some specific one.

 ### Experiment